How to do this properly: requirements, goals, software tools, alternatives, processes, and caution points.

 - Each alert triggering during non-business hours needs to be addressed the next day.
 The main question we are trying to answer: what can be done so this never happens again?
 Can we add some code to self-heal the issue?
 If not, can we write a Standard Operating Procedure so 24×7 level 1 support can deal with this, and DBAs won’t have to be woken up?
 (I have declared war on waking up DBAs!)

 - You will need an SQL Server list, first.
 My list contains a bunch of columns.
 But the most important pieces of data are server names.
 The second most important item is how important the server is.
 In smaller environments (under 20-50 servers), DBAs tend to keep server lists in their heads.
 With larger environments, you need to have a written list.
 I build server lists regardless of how many servers there are.
 Just do the same.

 - When a script cannot be written to fix the triggering issue, then the next level of defense is a Standard Operating Procedure (SOP).
-I want an SOP so I can give it to level 1 support and have them fix the problem.
+I want a SOP so I can give it to level 1 support and have them fix the problem.
 Many companies have 24×7 support staff anyway, so if we educate them on how an issue can be fixed, we avoid waking DBAs!
-So many companies don’t use level 1 support correctly – if each problem contains an SOP for how it should be fixed, we can actually make those people do some valuable work, instead of sleeping through the night or playing games.
-And in my experience with those level 1 support guys, their goal in life, 90% of the time, is it to get the hell out from doing support.
-So, they actually appreciate a well written SOP and learning a bit about SQL.
+So many companies don’t use level 1 support correctly – if each problem contains a SOP for how it should be fixed, we can actually make those people do some valuable work, instead of sleeping through the night or playing games.
+And in my experience with level 1 support guys, their goal in life, 90% of the time, is it to get the hell out from doing support.
+So, they actually appreciate a well-written SOP and learning a bit about SQL.